 Admission to the Vatican is free or at a special rate for students under 25 and university students, members of religious schools or accredited pilgrims, the disabled, journalists and children under six years of age.
 If you are interested in visiting the Vatican at the best price, here is a guide on how to get cheap, free or discounted tickets to the Vatican.

-The opening hours of the Vatican Museums are, with some exceptions, from 9:00 am to 4:00 pm.
-Please note that on Sundays the museum is closed all day for the Papal Mass celebrated in St. Peter's Square and on some holidays as well.
-The best time to visit is usually, as is common with all tourist attractions, early in the morning or late in the afternoon.
+The opening hours of the Vatican Museums are, with few exceptions, from 9 am to 4 pm.
+Please note that on Sundays the museum is closed all day for the Papal Mass celebrated in St. Peter's Square and some holidays as well.
+The best time to visit is usually, as is common for all tourist attractions, early or late.

 Duration of the visit to the Vatican

 Depending on what you want to visit in the Vatican, you will need at least three hours (two, if you are rushing, but it is not worth it).
-I personally prefer to spend three hours on a leisurely tour of the Museums where I have a few things left to see from the collection rather than seeing the entire museums in two hours to get the "check" of having "seen" everything.
+I personally prefer to dedicate three hours to a leisurely visit of the Museums in which I have a few things left to see from the collection rather than seeing the entire museums in two hours to have the "check" of having "seen" everything.